 If you would like to know more about hosting or co-hosting a meeting, we can explain and support you with the process and the technical side.
-We are pleased to welcome new members to the service team, please email the ER Secretary at earlyriserstogether@gmail.com for more information.
+Please email the ER Secretary at earlyriserstogether@gmail.com for more information.

 ER Business Meetings are usually held on the 1st of each month.
 Kindly email any issues you would like to be discussed to the same email address.